ON-DEMAND WEBINAR

-Every phone call, email, and property tour is an opportunity to welcome a new resident — or a potential Fair Housing violation.
-In 2026, the legislative landscape is shifting, with new executive orders and HUD updates redefining how we approach everything from disparate impact to resident screening.
+Every phone call, email, and property tour is an opportunity to welcome a new resident—or a potential Fair Housing violation.
+In this webinar, we explored how the 2026 legislative landscape is shifting, with new executive orders and HUD updates redefining key areas like disparate impact and resident screening.

-Join Grace Hill’s Krisann Gaiko with special guest Doug Chasick, aka "That Fair Housing Guy™," as we dive into the shifting landscape of Fair Housing policies and what you need to know for 2026.
+Grace Hill’s Krisann Gaiko was joined by industry expert Doug Chasick, aka “That Fair Housing Guy™,” to break down what multifamily teams need to know to stay compliant in 2026.

 - Operationalize compliance from day one.